Coronavirus and mental wellbeing

 Looking after our mental health whilst socially distancing and self-isolating

-To reduce the risk of infection from Coronavirus, the government has recommended that the general public, along with certain vulnerable groups, engage in social distancing and for those with symptoms of Coronavirus to self-isolate.
+To reduce the risk of infection from Coronavirus, the government has recommended that the general public engage in social distancing and for those in certain vulnerable groups or with symptoms of Coronavirus, to self-isolate.
 We know that there are wider impacts of the social-distancing measures, including economic impacts, social impacts through loss of contact and loss of routine or enjoyable social activity and specifically, impacts on mental health.

 Although this is a time of uncertainty, following reliable sources of information from central and local government and the NHS, and avoiding sources of information which are prone to sensationalise, can help to reduce anxiety and provide clarity.

 The good news is, by following the Five ways to wellbeing, there are lots of ways that family, friends, carers and organisations can look after our mental health and help to support others to create a positive strategy to maintain their mental wellbeing.

 Keeping physically active is important for our physical and mental health and wellbeing and is currently part of permitted activity outdoors.

 While people may be unable to participate in their regular activities, there are plenty of other forms of exercise and activity which can be enjoyed.
 A walk from your front door to a local park or around the block, on your own or with someone from your household if you prefer time away from home.

 Exercising at home is also a fun alternative, with a number of resources detailed on the TV schedule as well as online.
 Some local services are providing online video classes to enable you to carry on with, or join in a new activity.
 Check your usual provider for details.
 There are a number of options, for every level of fitness (see below).
 If you have a garden, doing these exercises outdoors will have further benefit.